 Simple, comforting and full of flavour — it’s one of those recipes that warms the soul on any day.

-Add the potatoes and cover with water.
-Season with salt and cook until the potatoes are very tender — about 20 minutes.
+- Season with salt and let simmer until the potatoes are very tender—about 20 minutes.

-Once the potatoes are cooked, blend everything with a hand blender until smooth.
-Add the thinly sliced kale and cook for another 5 minutes.
+- When the potatoes are cooked, blend everything with a blender until you have a smooth purée.
+Add the very finely chopped Galician kale and let it cook for another 10 to 15 minutes.

-Serve with slices of chouriço on top and a drizzle of olive oil.
+- Serve topped with slices of chorizo and a drizzle of olive oil.
 Enjoy!

 Tips